 You can view the data in your database tables by dragging them from the Catalog pane onto the map.
+When you do, ArcGIS Pro creates a query layer in the map.

 - Data types that do not map to an ArcGIS data type will not appear in ArcGIS.

 - Feature classes must contain one spatial reference and one type of geometry: either points, lines, or polygons.
 ArcGIS determines the spatial reference and geometry type from the table metadata or from the first row in the table.
+If the spatial reference cannot be determined, you will be prompted to provide spatial reference information.
 Only features of that type and spatial reference will be displayed.
-If the spatial reference cannot be determined, you will be prompted to provide spatial reference information.

 - Feature classes can contain only one spatial column.
 ArcGIS uses the first spatial column it encounters, reading the feature class table from left to right.
+If your table contains more than one spatial column and you don't want to use the first one, modify the query layer to include the other spatial column instead.

 - ArcGIS does not place delimiters around table and field names.
-Tables with names or field names that require delimiters cannot be displayed in the map.
+Tables with names or field names that require delimiters cannot be displayed on the map.
 See Database data and ArcGIS for more information.

 - Features must pass ArcGIS geometry validation.

-View your data in the map
+Add database data to the map

 The following steps describe how you can view your data in ArcGIS Pro: